CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 Commit these README changes to git.

-With this, we can mark off our next task in Trello:
+With this, we can drag our next task to "Done" in Trello: "Fill In Readme".

-- [x] Fill In Readme

 ## What's Next
 Now all our setup is done and we are ready to work on our first feature!
 In the next chapter we'll see how to build a feature using the outside-in TDD loop.